-- continuing program of education emphasizing the harmful facts about drugs such as: hallucinations, impaired judgment, dysphoria, mood swings, cognitive dysfunction, and psychosis. - the availability of a non-punitive basis of support services (medical and personal counseling); and - creating a climate where personal influence deters drug abuse.
+- continuing program of education emphasizing the harmful facts about drugs such as: hallucinations, impaired judgment, dysphoria, mood swings, cognitive dysfunction and psychosis. - the availability of a non-punitive basis of support services (medical and personal counseling); and - creating a climate where personal influence deters drug abuse.

-Violations of this policy will be processed by Community Standards and are also subject to criminal prosecution.
-Penalties shall range from disciplinary review to expulsion from the University.
-Counseling Services are available at 765-658-4268 and medical resources available from DePauw Health Wellness Center at 765-658-4555 for any student who seeks support or consultation for issues related to drug addiction and/or abuse.
+Counseling Services is available at 765-658-4268 and medical resources available from DePauw Health Wellness Center at 765-658-4555 for any student who seeks support or consultation for issues related to drug addiction and/or abuse.

 Chemical dependency problems can be treated successfully if they are identified as early as possible and if appropriate treatment or prevention programs are promptly instituted.
-Students or organizations who request help as they attempt to address chemical dependency issues before any Community Standards actions are instituted will not face Community Standards charges.
+Students or organizations who request help as they attempt to address substance, drug use and/or chemical dependency issues before any community standards actions are instituted will not face community standards action.